Do you ever wish you could grow your very own poinsettias for the holidays? Good news: you can!

 A plastic spray bottle will do, as long as it never contained chemicals or cleaning products.

-But if you want something a bit more decorative to dedicate solely to plant care, you might enjoy tending your baby poinsettias with the help of a glass spray bottle, such as this one from NIUTA, available via Amazon.
+But if you want something a bit more decorative to dedicate solely to plant care, you might enjoy tending your baby poinsettias with the help of a glass spray bottle.

 A note on water – the quality of your water may affect whether your young plants live or die.
 Many plants are sensitive to contaminants that persist in municipal water and they can also be affected by bacteria and minerals in well water as well.

 To tend my indoor plants, I always use filtered water.

 Poinsettia cuttings will root most successfully in conditions with very high humidity, between 90-100 percent.